 Landlords may need assistance from the property manager when filing taxes since it is a tedious and long process.
 The property managers can assist the owners in navigating the taxes procedures or handle it all by themselves, depending on the agreement they have with the owner.

 Another reason landlords hire property managers is to help them market their estate to new tenants.
-According to these Phoenix property managers, this involves taking photographs of the property, creating a professional and insightful listing, and ensuring the most qualified prospects see it.
+According to this Long Beach property management company, this involves taking photographs of the property, creating a professional and insightful listing, and ensuring the most qualified prospects see it.
 The more professional the marketing job is, the greater the chances are that a property will get a lot of interest.